mistermoe/pseb/docs/src/content/docs/index.md

 description: Read and verify Pakistan Software Export Board (PSEB) registration certificates
 ---

 The Pakistan Software Export Board (PSEB) registers IT and IT-enabled services companies and freelancers as software exporters.

 Every PSEB registration certificate is issued as a PDF that carries a QR code.

-That QR code doesn't just link to a web page: it encodes a verification URL whose final path segment is a signed [JSON Web Token (JWT)](https://datatracker.ietf.org/doc/html/rfc7519).
-The JWT's claims contain the certificate's core data: the registration number, the registration type (company or individual/freelancer), and issued-at / expiry timestamps.
+That QR code encodes a verification URL whose final path segment is a signed [JSON Web Token (JWT)](https://datatracker.ietf.org/doc/html/rfc7519).
+The JWT's claims contain the certificate's core data:

+* the registration number
+* the registration type (company or individual/freelancer)
+* issued-at
+* expires-at

 This library provides an interface to: